angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 on the basis that I can cast Dd, pass, take one :card[Kaldra Compleat] hit, and win the following turn.
 He finds :card[Batterskull].
 On my turn I resolve Dd, and build a pile with cyclers, TO and :card[Cavern of Souls].
-He puts in Batterskull on is turn.
+He puts in Batterskull on his turn.
 Then I just cantrip/cycle into TO and Cavern and win.

 #### Game 2